 Rev. Amos Caley

-Amos is the Associate Pastor of Worship and Youth.
-He began working at RCHP first as an intern in 2011, then joined the staff in 2015.
+Amos is the Associate Pastor of Worship and Faith Engagement at the Reformed Church of Highland Park.
 He is a graduate of Princeton Theological Seminary and the Rutgers School of Social Work.
-Aside from his love for music and working with youth, Amos is committed to the work of building coalitions and programs to address social and political injustice, particularly in the criminal justice system, and he has worked closely with NeighborCorps Reentry Services, the National Religious Campaign Against Torture, and the New Jersey Campaign for Alternatives to Isolated Confinement.
-Amos and his spouse Sarah are also the proud parents of Leo.
-Amos will continue the work of the New Jersey Campaign for Alternatives to Isolated Confinement (NJ-CAIC) Coalition.
+Amos is committed to the work of building coalitions and programs to address social and racial injustice, particularly in the criminal justice system, and he serves as the lead organizer of the New Jersey Campaign for Alternatives to Isolated Confinement (NJ-CAIC).
+He has also worked closely with NeighborCorps Reentry Services, the National Religious Campaign Against Torture, and Rutgers University Behavioral Health Care.
+Amos and his spouse Sarah are the proud parents of Leo, Elory, and Ira.